 If you have ever heard of the Sedona Method and think that this sounds remarkably similar, that’s because it is.
 Both that method and the Release Technique come from students of a man named Lester Levenson (whose story is absolutely fascinating and worth reading separately,) and are based upon his teachings.
 It is essentially a distillation and refinement of the processes he went through to heal himself mentally and physically after being diagnosed with weeks to live.

-The Release Technique is taught by a man named Larry Crane, who was extremely successful from an outward perspective: had the money, the cars, national recognition, but was still depressed to the point of considering suicide.
+The Release Technique was primarily taught by a man named Larry Crane for many years, who was extremely successful from an outward perspective: money, impressive possessions, national recognition, but was still depressed to the point of considering suicide.
 His introduction to Lester Levenson took him down the path of dedicating himself to this work, which is now his sole professional activity.
 His hotline is available every day to support students of the technique and he himself is known to answer regularly and work with callers, something quite unusual in any modality.

 The Release Technique does not have a book out there, at least not one nearly as easy to find and massively produced as that of the Sedona Method.
 The primary way to get introduced to the material is through the audio/workbook package known as “The Abundance Course.”
-The recordings are Larry explaining and taking you through the process in his own unique way (more on that later,) and also has interjections of actual recordings from Lester Levenson.. something I find an extremely valuable addition.
+The recordings are Larry explaining and taking you through the process and also has interjections of actual recordings from Lester Levenson.. something I find an extremely valuable addition.

 The “How” of The Release Technique